UPLOAD YOUR CV

 Apply now to be part of our 2020 Graduate Scheme, with start dates both in the Winter and Summer.

 £20000 - £40000 per annum + commission + bonus + benefits

 City of London, London

-finnish speaking recruitment consultant with regular trips to the Nordics
+french speaking recruitment consultant position with travels to France

 With over 10 years experience working solely in the Data & Analytics sector our consultants are able to offer detailed insights into the industry.